Skip to content

 Monitoring

 Monitoring gives you real-time visibility into your database servers directly within VS Code.
-Track active sessions, performance metrics, locks, and replication status without leaving your editor.
+Track active sessions, performance metrics, locks, replication status, and server info without leaving your editor.

 Monitoring is available for databases that expose server-level statistics.
 The categories available depend on the database: